-Once you see for yourself that the ancient Greek myths have been twisted and you will, I’m pretty sure you’ll agree with me that the Bible must be fake.
+Once you see that the ancient Greek myths have been deviously twisted and you will — you can decide for yourself whether you agree with me that the Bible must be fake.

-Sorry to be the bearer of bad news but you need to know the truth.
-Like Santa Claus you’re better off knowing the truth unless you’re under the age of 12.
-The only reason I’m saying this is because Santa is fun and no one wants to see the end of Santa.
+Don’t kid yourself, consider the belief in Santa Claus.
+You’re much better off knowing the truth unless you’re under the age of twelve.
+I’m only saying this because Santa is fun, and no one wants to see the end of Santa.

-Here’s a bit of a rundown first to give you an idea of what’s going on in Christianity.
+Here’s a bit of a rundown to give you an idea of what’s happening in Christianity.

-The Christian religion is based on a Bible made up of an Old Testament and New Testament.
-These two Testaments are also made up of a collection of many other books (a few pages) filled with stories, philosophies and instructions.
+The Christian religion bases itself on a Bible made up of a New Testament and an Old Testament.
+Furthermore, these two Testaments are just collections of many other books and letters (some only a few pages long) filled with tragic stories, philosophies, and instructions.

 The Old Testament goes back even further before the time of Jesus when they were still doing sacrifices and other bizarre things.

-It tells the story of Adam and Eve, Noah and his Ark, plus numerous other stories set in places such as Egypt and the Middle East region of today.
+It tells the story of Adam and Eve, Noah and his Ark, and numerous other stories set in Egypt and the Middle East.

-This alone would prove that God has a split personality at the very least because both the Old Testament and New Testament are very different.
-Ok, I can understand someone changing their mind about a few things but this is truly crazy silly.
+If this were true in any way, then this alone would prove that the God of the Bible has a split personality at the very least because the Old Testament and the New Testament are very different.

-Soon you’ll understand how the ancient Greek myths played a part in the creation of the Bible stories and for this reason I’m 100% positive the Bible is fake.
+Soon you’ll understand how the ancient Greek myths played a big part in creating the Bible stories, and for this reason, I am 100% positive the Bible is fake.

-You can then go back to fearing the Greek Gods as they once did back in ancient times.
+You can then go back to fearing the Greek Gods as people did during ancient times.

-What you need to ask yourself after reading this is why would one true God have stories that are very similar to the Greek myths but opposite in certain ways and attributes.
+After you become aware of what is happening, you need to ask yourself why one true God would want to have stories similar to the Greek myths but opposite in specific ways and attributes.

-You may be wondering why anyone would want to oppose the Greek Gods and Goddesses by trying to convince you that another God exists?
-The answer is rather simple, Money and Power, that’s why.
+You will probably wonder why anyone on earth would want to oppose the Greek Gods and Goddesses by trying to convince everyone that another God exists.

 Why didn’t Jesus Christ show up in Athens?

-Athens would have been the ideal setting for his teachings and miracles if one God did want to come down to earth.
+Athens would have been the perfect setting for teachings and miracles if one true God ever did want to come down to earth.

-Philosophers like Aristotle, Socrates and Plato showed up in Athens, so why not the son of God?
+Philosophers like Aristotle, Socrates, and Plato showed up in Athens, so why not Jesus Christ, the son of God?

 Who came first, the Greek Gods or Jesus Christ?

-The Greek Gods and Goddesses existed before any other God showed up.
-Let’s see if Greek Gods Paradise can set the record straight.
+Greek Gods and Goddesses existed before any other God showed up, so let’s see if Greek Gods Paradise can set the record straight.

 Another thing to think about is this.
-If the Greek Gods and Goddesses never existed then someone must have made them up along with the Greek myths.
+If the Greek Gods and Goddesses never existed in reality, then someone must have made them up along with the Greek myths.

 The Bible is a psychological head stuffer that attempts to raise itself above Greek mythology.
 Imitation is often said to be the sincerest form of flattery.
-In this case though it shows you some of the major corruptions written into the Bible.
+However, here it clearly shows the significant corruption made possible by the Bible.

-What is similar or opposite to the Greek myths in the Bible?
+Similar and opposite to the Greek myths in the Bible

 1. Poseidon versus the Devil

-The God of the sea is often seen carrying around a three-pronged trident.
-The devil is often depicted carrying a three-pronged pitchfork.
+The God of the sea often appears carrying a three-pronged trident.

 2. Hades versus Hell

 Hades is the ruler of the Underworld in Greek mythology.
-The Underworld also went by the name Hades.
+Interestingly, the Underworld also goes by the name Hades.

-It’s hard to believe but the belief at the time was that the souls of the dead were ferried to Hades on the River Styx by Charon the ferryman.
+It is hard to believe now, but the belief at that particular time in history was that the souls of the dead were ferried to Hades on the River Styx by Charon, the ferryman.

-What kind of demented mind would make this kind of stuff up?
+What kind of demented Greek mind would make this kind of weird stuff up?

-One of these two has to be a false belief, or are they both false beliefs?
+One of these two hellish beliefs has to be false, or are they both false?